Who Are the Best Insurance Operations Outsourcing Companies in the USA?

 4. Replacement guarantee - Is replacement free with a defined SLA, or does the client re-source from scratch?

-5. Dedicated vs. shared — Does the professional work exclusively for one client, or rotate across a shared BPO pool?
+5. Exclusive vs. shared - Does the professional work exclusively for one client, or rotate across a shared pool?

 These five criteria predict whether a remote insurance operations hire actually works inside a U.S. agency workflow - or burns onboarding time and produces inconsistent output.